neozeno/ibm-ai-engineering-professional-certificate/C1-Machine-Learning-with-Python/M1-Introduction-to-Machine-Learning/Quizzes/Graded-Quiz-Intro-to-ML.md

 - [ ] Hadoop, Tableau, and JavaScript
 - [ ] Excel, PowerPoint, and Illustrator
 - [ ] Spark, Premiere Pro, and Notepad
-- [d] Pandas, Scikit-learn, and Matplotlib
+- [x] Pandas, Scikit-learn, and Matplotlib

 5. Twinkle wants to train and evaluate a ML model using Python and prefers a library with built-in support.
 Which of the following statements